Contents

 Eurobonds vs. Foreign bonds

-Eurobonds and foreign bonds, while both representing international debt securities, differ in key aspects.
+While both represent international debt securities, Eurobonds and foreign bonds differ.
 Eurobonds are issued and traded outside the jurisdiction of any single country, offering greater flexibility and diversity.
 They can be denominated in any currency and are subject to international regulations.

-For example, a US company can issue Eurobonds that are denominated in Japanese yens.
-They trade them on the London Stock Exchange.
-We call them Euroyen bonds.
-Another example is the Eurodollar bond, which is denominated in US dollars but issued and traded outside the United States.
+For example, a US company can issue Eurobonds denominated in Japanese yens, which are traded on the London Stock Exchange and are called Euroyen bonds.
+Another example is the Eurodollar bond, denominated in US dollars but issued and traded outside the United States.

 On the other hand, foreign bonds are issued by a foreign entity in a domestic market.
 They are denominated in the domestic currency.
 For example, a yen-denominated bond is sold by a non-Japanese issuer in Japan.
 A non-Japanese issuer could be a French company.
 Similarly, a US dollar-denominated bond is sold by a German company in the US.